LordMoMA/Hexagonal-Architecture/README.md

-# 🌌 Hexagonal Architecture with Go - A Thorough Exploration of Backend Engineering
+# 🌌 Hexagonal Architecture with Go - A Thorough Exploration of Backend Engineering and Distributed System

 ![](images/arch.webp)
 This is the source code for the original article: